NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 **Delimiter between coordinates for non-specific formats** - This affects only the first two of the above formats.
 It is used between coordinates with presets for **Comma**, **Comma Space**, **Space**, **Tab**, and **Other**.

-**Prefix** - This is used for the first 4 formats and it is a prefix that is attached to the beginning of the captured bounding box string.
+**BBOX prefix** - This text string is added to the beginning of the captured bounding box string.

-**Suffix** - This is used for the first 4 formats and it is a suffix that is attached to the ending of the captured bounding box string.
+**BBOX suffix** - This text string is added to the end of the captured bounding box string.

 **Significant digits after decimal** - This is the precision or number of digits after the decimal in the ouput coordinates.